-Demoralized employees were once motivated employees who have manifested huge potential or have actually shown their best at work (Murphy, n.d.).
-The good thing about dealing with this office scenario is that it is totally reversible.
+Demoralized employees were once motivated employees who have exhibited great potential or had actually performed their best at work (Murphy, n.d.).

 Many companies think that hiring employees who exemplify motivation and engagement will do the trick.
 They expect that these employees are ready to work, do not need coaching or enrichment, and will not suffer from demotivation and disengagement.
 Little do they know that motivation and engagement levels among employees easily decrease right after the onboarding process (Eisenhauer, n.d.).

 Demotivation can be caused by: